ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/serverless.md

 ## Footnotes

-[^1]:  Deploy previews allow you to create a preview of frontend builds before they are merged into a production website.
+[^1]:  **Deploy previews** allow you to create a preview of frontend builds before they are merged into a production website.
 You get some preview URL of a deployment and you can see what changed and make sure it looks great.
-[^2]: In traditional web apps, when we need to rollback, we simply fetch the .zip artifact file from a previous build, upload and unzip.
+[^2]: In traditional web apps, when we need to **rollback**, we simply fetch the .zip artifact file from a previous build, upload and unzip.
 There are reasons why we cannot apply this  rollback strategy to Serverless Framework applications.
 Serverless Framework artifacts are not **immutable**.
 [^3]: Create your first Netlify Serverless Function! by Anya Kubów.
 2 Mar 2021 <youtube id="n_KASTN0gUE"></youtube>
 [^4]: How to use a Serverless Database with Serverless Functions (simple!) by Anya Kubów.
 24 Mar 2021 <youtube id="4JK1XmqLqnw"></youtube>